MSBA-Capstone/AgentProExample/README.md

 # AgentProExample

+## Hosted Version
+This app is hosted on Vercel https://agent-pro-example.vercel.app/

 ## Features

 - **Cat RAG Chat**: Ask questions about cats and get answers powered by a local Retrieval-Augmented Generation (RAG) system built on your own cat facts.